-I have spent the past 8 years managing corporate accounts for the Medium and Enterprise-sized business market segments of Canada’s #1 telecommunications brand and wireless service provider, Bell Mobility.
-I write about 50 emails a day, corresponding with important decision-makers like billing analysts, IT coordinators, managers and/or executive directors.
+I have spent the past 8 years managing corporate accounts for the medium and enterprise-sized business market segments of Canada’s #1 telecommunications brand and wireless service provider, Bell Mobility.
+I write about 50 emails a day, corresponding with important decision-makers like billing analysts, IT coordinators, managers and/or executives.

 Writing business emails has taught me how to approach language in a linear and logical manner, so that the complexities of the technologies and services we implement can be communicated to our clients with clarity and ease.

 My passion for writing was originally theoretical (art school approach), but my role at Bell Mobility changed that.
 Now, making words make sense in a technical fashion has me completely converted, if not entirely fascinated by the precision of writing in and of itself.

 I have achieved positive results in account management by way of technical writing:

 - Maximizing workplace efficiencies